 The Manx Earnings Replacement Allowance (MERA) provides an income of £200 per week to people who have been temporarily or permanently laid off, or lost their self-employed work, since 2 March 2020, subject to certain qualifying conditions being satisfied.

 It was introduced on 6 April 2020 and has been extended to 20 September 2020.
-From 1 June those that have previously received a grant under the Coronavirus Business Support Scheme will be eligible to apply.
+Those who have previously received a grant under the Coronavirus Business Support Scheme are also eligible to apply.

 Employees must have been earning at least £200 per week, on average, in at least 13 of the 26 weeks prior to the date they make their claim for MERA.

 For those who find themselves in financial difficulty, the confidential Debt Counselling Service remains available to all residents.

 The service, run by the Isle of Man Government’s Office of Fair Trading (OFT), gives people the opportunity to talk to a specialist debt counsellor about their financial concerns.

 Further guidance on budgeting is available in a free booklet which is available by contacting the Debt Counselling Service or can be found online.